Pornography in Europe: Czech Republic

 Pornography in the Czech Republic was legalized in 1993 following the Velvet Revolution, when the country ceased to be a communist state and returned to liberal democracy.
 Among the Czech companies that produce pornography are LegalPorno Studios, based in Prague.

 The sale and distribution of child pornography is illegal and is punishable by imprisonment for up to 3 years.
 Possession of child pornography was made illegal in 2007 and carries a penalty of up to 2 years in prison.
 The Czech penal code also bans the sale and distribution of pornography depicting sexual intercourse with an animal and pornography depicting violence or disrespect to human beings, with a penalty of up to 1 year in prison.

 Denmark

 A ban on pornographic literature was lifted in 1967.
 In 1969, Denmark became the first country in the world to legalize pornography.
 People in Denmark have free access to pornography.
 Pornography including minors younger than 18 years is prohibited since 1980, and possession of the same is also illegal.

 Estonia

-Pornography is legal, distribution or production is regulated by law.
+Pornography is legal and distribution or production is regulated by law.